VSBEC-IT-OSS/VSB-APEX/Contributing.md

-# 🤖 Contributing Guide: Using AI (Claude Free Tier) to Build VSB-APEX
+# 🤖 Contributing Guide: Using AI to Build VSB-APEX

 This guide explains **how to use AI effectively as a developer teammate** to complete issues in this project — even if you are a beginner.